Dr. Cora Angier Sowa

 Mary Powell Angier

 Walter Angier married Mary Powell of Luling, Texas in 1889.
 (For her family history, click here.)
 Mary Powell Angier (as "Mrs. W.E.
 Angier") was listed in Charles Hughes, Chicago Social and Club Register, 1921 as Second Vice President of the Woman's Patriotic Club.
 An excerpt appears below, and the complete publication is to be found in archive.org).

 Mary Angier with a pet belonging to the Shedd family.
 The name of the Shedds, originally from New Hampshire, was well known in Chicago, especially as represented by John G. Shedd, chairman of Marshall Field and donor of the Shedd Aquarium.

 Sarah Arabella Angier

 Sarah Arabella (Reed) Angier was the mother of Walter Eugene.
-As described above in Walter's obituary, Sarah was the sister of the mother of the poet Eugene Field, the "Aunt Belle" to whom he dedicated his "Love songs of Childhood."
+As described above in Walter's obituary, Arabella was the sister of the mother of the poet Eugene Field, the "Aunt Belle" to whom he dedicated his "Love Songs of Childhood."
 Walter Eugene was named for his writer cousin.
 Sarah Arabella was the third wife of Philip Doddridge Angier, whose previous two wives had died, having borne him several children (for relationships, click here.)
 Walter Eugene was the middle child of three children of Philip Doddridge and Sarah Arabella.
 A picture of Sarah Arabella in later years appears below.

 Sarah Arabella Angier, in a photo taken the year before her death.